 The Company has issued options under its employee compensation plans.
-Details relating to all options granted under the Syngenta Long-Term Incentive Plan are contained in Note 23 to the Group Consolidated Financial Statements.
+Details relating to all options granted under the Syngenta Long-Term Incentive Plan are contained in Note 23 to the Group Consolidated Financial Statements in the Financial Report 2013.
 Each of the granted options gives the holder the right to purchase one registered share, or American Depositary Share (ADS), respectively.

-The total of all options outstanding corresponds to 1.2 percent of the total share capital as of December 31, 2012.
+The total of all options outstanding corresponds to 1.2 percent of the total share capital at December 31, 2013.